 - The age of the child,

-- The child’s relationship to the defendant,
+- The child’s relationship to you,

 - The location where the interaction took place.